reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 3: Load data into a dataframe

-Now you're ready to run code that loads the data into a *dataframe*.
-Dataframes in Spark are similar to Pandas dataframes in Python, and provide a common structure for working with data in rows and columns.
+In this task, you will load data into a dataframe to prepare it for analysis.
+Dataframes in Spark, similar to Pandas dataframes in Python, offer a structured way to manage and manipulate data organized in rows and columns.

 > **Note**: Spark supports multiple coding languages, including Scala, Java, and others.
 In this exercise, we'll use *PySpark*, which is a Spark-optimized variant of Python.
 PySpark is one of the most commonly used languages on Spark and is the default language in Fabric notebooks.